NeilHanlon/thepotato.tech/content/posts/smarthome-soldering-iron-pinecil-homeassistant-esphome/index.md

 Uniquely, it allows users to set temperature presets for one-click changes between temperatures--for example to switch between leaded and unleaded solder.

 You can access PineSAM from your mobile device once it's running on your computer to have a touch-capable way of controlling your settings.
+On your phone, flip the screen to portait mode in order to see the graph as on desktop.

 {{< figure src="pinesam-mobile.png" alt="Screenshot of PineSAM UI on Mobile device" class="inline-40 left" >}}